hmsiccbl/screensaver-docs/administration.md

 * a "master stock plates" copy may be created at a higher concentration and used to generate other copies,
 * one or more "library screening" copies may be created for use in generating assay plates for primary screening,
 * "cherry pick screening" copies may be created for use in generating custom plates for follow up screening.
-In this way, the facility can minimize loss from freeze/thaw cycles when plates are removed from storage for screening; and also, screening plates may be repurposed as cherry pick plates to maximize depletion of specific reagents.
+In this way, the facility can minimize loss from freeze/thaw cycles when plates are removed from storage for screening; and also, screening plates may be repurposed as cherry pick plates to maximize usage and depletion of specific reagents.

-When screens are conducted at the facility, the plates of one or more library copies are used to produce the assay plates used for screening.
-The usage of library copy plates is tracked in Screensaver by adding new "Library Screening" activities.
-Each library screening activity tracks the set of library copy plates that have been used, along with the volume of reagent that was taken from each library copy well and the number of assay plate replicates that were produced.
-In this way, the Screensaver database can be used calculate the number of times each copy has been used as well as the total consumed and remaining reagent volume of every library copy plate.

 ### Create a new library